 In October 2019, an extensive household survey was conducted by the authors in four flood-prone villages in Dak Lak Province.
-In total, 947 households and approximately 4000 individuals were surveyed on topics covering health, education, occupation, income, consumption, transfers, credit,
+In total, 947 households and approximately 4000

 Figure 1.
 Flood hazard map of Kon Tum, Vietnam, for the 1-in-20 year flood event.
 Three versions of a global flood model (GFM), each with a different underlying elevation data set, are compared.
 Panel (a) uses the SRTM elevation data set, panel (b) uses MERIT DEM, and panel (c) uses FABDEM.
 Note the improved delineation of floodplain features in panel (c) and lack of flood propagation in panel (a).
 Basemap ESRI World Imagery.